OctopusDeploy/blog/blog/2022-q3/using-alpine-image/index.md

 > When using Alpine Linux containers, some extensions may not work due to glibc dependencies in native code inside the extension.

-Alpine based images are also [not suitable for use as Octopus](https://octopus.com/docs/projects/steps/execution-containers-for-workers):
+Alpine based images are also [not suitable for use as Octopus container images](https://octopus.com/docs/projects/steps/execution-containers-for-workers):

 > Linux distributions built on musl, most notably Alpine, do not support Calamari, and cannot be used as a container image.
 This is due to Calamari currently only being compiled against glibc and not musl.